Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Experimental Setup

 \subsection{Training details}

 The total number of training epochs is set to 30, selected based on performance stability on the validation set (observed for all the models), with the last epoch used for final evaluation.
 The batch size is set to 256 for all methods, except CAFNet for which we use a batch size of 128 due to its higher memory requirements.
 We adopt the AdamW optimizer with an initial learning rate $8 \times 10^{-5}$.
 The weight decay is set to 0.1.
 The \textit{CosineAnnealing} learning rate scheduler is used, with minimum learning rate set to $1 \times 10^{-7}$ and T\_max set to the number of training epochs, which is 30 in our case.
-We use a binary cross-entropy loss with class weights 22\% for non-cancer cases and 78\% for cancer cases.
-All hyperparameters mentioned above are selected based on observed performance during the ``Initial Validation'' phase.
-Each parameter is evaluated across a range of values.
-The final choice is determined by the highest average F1 score achieved.
-All methods are implemented using the PyTorch framework and trained on a single NVIDIA A100 Tensor Core GPU with 80GB memory.
+We use a mixup-based binary cross-entropy (BCE) loss with class weights.
+Specifically, for each training batch, samples enhanced with the mixup technique are given by